ilifu/ilifu_user_docs/docs/getting_started/submit_job_slurm.md

 	$ squeue
 ```

-Once you have determined the correct name of the worker node, you must ssh into the worker node with the `-Y` parameter, for example:
+This will show a list of the current jobs running.
+You should be able to see the name of the SLURM worker node that has been allocated to your username.
+Once you have determined the correct name of the worker node, you must ssh into the worker node with the `-Y` parameter to carry the X11 forwarding to the SLURM worker node, for example:

 ```bash
 	$ ssh -Y slwrk-020